totovr/Processing/README.md

 ```
 This is one simple example of how to draw a Ellipse in the sketch window.

-## Also you can use the next IDE to build programs:
+## Also you can use the next editors to build programs:

 * [Processing Online Editor](http://js.do/blog/processing/editor/)
 * [Atom](https://atom.io/)